• Themes/Playlists

 "They call, they call me the fat man / 'Cause I weigh two hundred pounds / All the girls they love me / 'Cause I know my way around”.
 It became a huge hit and is arguably the first rock’n’roll release, - mixing polyrhythms of Delta blues melody and boogie-woogie piano, a subtle sexual boasting energy and free-floating jazz with a steady snare-backbeat, bringing overweight lover’s first 10-inch breakthrough single.

-Dave Bartholomew became an important figure in Fats Domino’s career, his label Imperial Records enjoyed great success, but another was Art Rupe from Speciality Records, a figure who bridged black musicians to a wider white audience.
+Dave Bartholomew became an important figure in Fats Domino’s career, and his label Imperial Records enjoyed great success, but another was Art Rupe from Speciality Records, a figure who bridged black musicians to a wider white audience.
 Domino and Bartholomew for a while had a difficult relationship, both feeling that they contributed more to each record than the other, but they were, like many partnerships, greater than the sum of their parts.
-Bartholomew was a innovative arranger, producer, writer and of narrative arcs and lyrics.
+Bartholomew was an innovative arranger, producer, and songwriter of narrative arcs and lyrics.
 But Domino had the playing style and voice, a natural feel, relatable ideas, melodies and hooks.
 Together they created magic.

 Fats Domino and Dave Bartholomew in 1957

-They fell out for a while in the early 1950s, Fats feeling that Dave was getting too much songwriting credit, Dave feeling Fats was upstaging him and getting all the adoration, but they came together again by chance by working at the Rampart Street studio on Lloyd Price’s song Lawdy Miss Clawdy, recorded in 1952, simply because Fats happened to be passing when a piano player was needed to fill in.
+They fell out for a while in the early 1950s, Fats feeling that Dave was getting too much songwriting credit, Dave feeling Fats was upstaging him and getting all the adoration, but they came together again by chance by working at the Rampart Street studio alongside Art Rupe on Lloyd Price’s song Lawdy Miss Clawdy, recorded in 1952, simply because Fats happened to be passing when a piano player was needed to fill in.

-Here are few examples: Goin' Home (1952 - Fats’ first R&B number one, a farewell to a troublesome lover co-written with Alvin E. Young with a hard-swinging half-time blues groove); Ain’t That A Shame (1955 - more into the pop realm); I'm In Love Again (1956 - a two-minute declaration of love set to a springy saxophone line his bluesy piano playing); Blue Monday (1956 - thought to be Fats’ favourite - a bluesy classic, relaxed, and swinging R&B rhythm with a heavy, steady, second-line feel); Blueberry Hill (previously recorded in the 1940s by Sammy Kaye and Glenn Miller, but arguably Fats brought the definitive version); I’m Walkin’ (1957 - with that bouncy, playful, and infectious rhythm); Whole Lotta Loving (1958) a joyous number which might conceivably have floated an idea into he heads of a certain British rock giants, to I Want To Walk You Home (1959) a devoted lover’s a piano stroll which might possibly have put an idea into the hands of a pair of rather important Liverpool pop songwriters …
+Fats gained huge success with 40 top-10 hits in the R&B charts and 25 in the the US pop charts and many more bubbling under.
+Here are a few more highlights: I'm In Love Again (1956 - a two-minute declaration of love set to a springy saxophone line his bluesy piano playing); Blue Monday (1956 - thought to be Fats’ favourite – a bluesy classic, relaxed, and swinging R&B rhythm with a heavy, steady, second-line feel); Blueberry Hill (previously recorded in the 1940s by Sammy Kaye and Glenn Miller, but arguably Fats brought the definitive version); I’m Walkin’ (1957 - with that bouncy, playful, and infectious rhythm); Whole Lotta Loving (1958) a joyous number which might conceivably have floated an idea into he heads of a certain British rock giants, to I Want To Walk You Home (1959) a devoted lover’s a piano stroll which might possibly have put an idea into the hands of a pair of rather important Liverpool pop songwriters …

 With Elvis